blur-network/dpow-blur/README.md

 `signers_index` is an array with 13 values, each of which corresponds to a Notary Node, and their row number in the hardcoded pubkeys.

-If the value is not a default `-1`, the number should correspond to a notary node that has already signed and appended their transactions to the pending request, in time-sequential order.
+If a value in the `signers_index` field is not a default `-1`, the number should correspond to a notary node that has already signed and appended their transactions to the pending request.
+Indices are added in time-sequential order.

-Because these notarization transactions use a completely separate validation structure (located in `src/cryptonote_basic/verification_context.h`), they will not validate as normal transactions until `sig_count` reaches a point of being greater than `13`.
+**Regarding Validation**: Because these notarization transactions use a completely separate validation structure (located in `src/cryptonote_basic/verification_context.h`), they will not validate as normal transactions until `sig_count` reaches a point of being greater than `12`.

 At that point, the `ntz_tx_verification_context` will be converted to the standard `tx_verification_context`, and relayed to the network as a normal transcation.
-Prior to this point, the separate context will prevent a transaction from being treated as a normal transaction, or validated as such by other nodes.
+Prior to this point, the separate context will prevent a pending notarization from being handled as a normal transaction, or validated as such by other nodes.

-<br><br>
+---

 <h2 id="rpc-calls"> RPC Calls for KMD-BLUR Data </h2>